gardener/gardener-extension-provider-azure/docs/proposals/datadisk-image-restore.md

 ## Motivation
 The primary motivation is to support [Integration of vSMP MemeoryOne in Azure #](https://github.com/gardener/gardener-extension-provider-azure/issues/788).
 We implemented support for this in AWS via [Support for data volume snapshot ID ](https://github.com/gardener/gardener-extension-provider-aws/pull/112).
-In Azure we have the option to restore data disk from an image which is more convenient and flexible.
+In Azure we have the option to restore data disk from a custom image which is more convenient and flexible.

 ### Goals

-1. Extend the provider specific [WorkerConfig](https://github.com/gardener/gardener-extension-provider-azure/blob/master/docs/usage/usage.md#workerconfig) section in the shoot YAML and support provider configuration for data-disks to support data-disk creation based from a snapshot id.
+1. Extend the provider specific [WorkerConfig](https://github.com/gardener/gardener-extension-provider-azure/blob/master/docs/usage/usage.md#workerconfig) section in the shoot YAML and support provider configuration for data-disks to support data-disk creation based on an existing image.

 ## Proposal